Swiss business groups warn against immigration quota plan

 Across the continent the media are railing against "welfare tourism", and politicians worry this will boost the far right in May's European Parliament vote.

-Swiss industry heavyweights such as drugmakers Roche and Novartis as well as banks UBS and Credit Suisse have traditionally looked outside the country for highly skilled and specialised staff.
+Swiss industry heavyweights such as drugmakers Roche ROG.VX and Novartis NOVN.VX as well as banks UBS UBSN.VX and Credit Suisse CSGN.VX have traditionally looked outside the country for highly skilled and specialized staff.

 Christoph Maeder, president of scienceindustries, said 45 percent of employees working in the pharmaceutical, chemical and biotechnology sector were EU citizens, while around 40 percent of workers in the hotel sector are foreigners.